With climate at 'breaking point', leaders urge breakthrough in Paris

 Obama called for an “enduring framework for human progress”, one that would compel countries to steadily ramp up their carbon-cutting goals and openly track progress against them.

-The U.S.-China agreement has been a balm for the main source of tension that characterised previous talks, in which the developing world argued that countries which had grown rich by industrialising on fossil fuels should pay the cost of shifting all economies to a renewable energy future.
+The U.S.-China agreement has also been a balm for the main source of tension that characterised previous talks, in which the developing world argued that countries that grew rich by industrialising on fossil fuels should pay the cost of shifting all economies to a renewable energy future.

-The question of how richer nations can help cover the cost of switching to cleaner energy sources and offset climate-related damage must still be resolved,
+Still, the question of how richer nations can help cover the cost of shifting to cleaner energy sources and offset climate-related damage must still be resolved,

+“The climate bill has finally come due.
+Who will pay?,” said Baron Waqa, president of the Pacific island nation Nauru.

+One sign of optimism was that Indian Prime Minster Narendra Modi, a key player because of his country’s size and its heavy dependence on coal, will announce an international solar alliance of more than 100 sun-kissed countries, with the aim of raising India’s profile on solar power.

 A handful of the world’s richest entrepreneurs, including Bill Gates, have pledged to double the $10 billion they collectively spend on clean energy research and development in the next five years.